 Every time I make a quick bread, I remind myself to pick up a couple of new bread pans.
 This one has seen better days.
 I’d love one of these turquoise pans.

-I was so excited when I pulled it out of the oven that I forgot to drizzle melted butter over the top.
+I was so excited when I pulled it out of the oven that I forgot to drizzle butter over the top.

 Beer bread is a great gift around the holidays.
 I’ve made up a batch and used mini loaf pans.
 They always turn out so cute and you can be really creative in how you wrap.